Observations informed by having paid attention for a long time.

 The writers behind this newsletter.

 Scholar of language and bureaucracy writing on how AI is changing the world.
 PhD Princeton; MPP Harvard.
-Former Dean of Humanities and Professor of English at University of Utah.
+Professor of English and former Dean of Humanities at University of Utah.
+All opinions here are solely my own.

 You can find recent issues that have been published by Anecdotal Value on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.